National frameworks to address hate crime in Hungary

 Some CSOs provide specialized support to hate crime victims, but their services are not integrated into the overall victim support scheme.
 They are funded either by the European Commission or international private donors and do not receive state financing.
 The specialized service providers operate mainly in the capital and have limited outreach in the regions.
 Such providers offer legal assistance, psychological and social support, and also accompany victims to the police station or court hearings.

 The police have a hate crime protocol that requires the sensitive and respectful treatment of hate crime victims, but there is no guidance on applying this principle in practice.
 There are special interviewing rooms at police stations for victims in need of special treatment.
-There is also an Independent Police Complaint Board, and victims can turn to the Commissioner for Fundamental Rights or the Equal Treatment Authority if their treatment is discriminatory or degrading due to their membership of a particular social group.
+There is also an Independent Police Complaint Board, and victims can turn to the Commissioner for Fundamental Rights or the Equal Treatment Authority if their treatment is discriminatory or degrading due to their membership in a particular social group.

 All victims have the right to submit evidence, file motions and observations, address the court in the course of closing arguments, attend the trial and other procedural acts, inspect case documents, be informed about the rights and obligations in a criminal proceeding by the court, the prosecution service, or the investigating authority, seek legal remedy, make use of assistance of an aide, enforce a civil claim and act as a private prosecuting party or a substitute private prosecuting party.
 Victims are also entitled to make a statement, at any time, regarding any physical or mental harm or pecuniary loss they suffered as a result of the criminal offence, and whether they wish the defendant to be convicted and punished.
-Victims must be informed about major developments in their case and judicial authorities are obliged to make sure the information is understood, including through the use of interpreters.
+Victims must be informed about major developments in their case and judicial authorities are obliged to ensure the information is understood, including through the use of interpreters.

 All vulnerable victims of crime can make use of protection measures when testifying in court, such as restricting the right of any party at the court proceedings, confidential treatment of personal data, using video conference equipment, facilitating involvement of a person of trust, or taking into account the personal needs of a victim in planning and performing procedural acts.
 They also have the right to a separate waiting area, to be accompanied during the trial and to receive a copy of the trial records.
 State compensation is limited to violent intentional crimes, but victims may act as private parties and claim compensation from the perpetrator (or the state, if impossible to execute from the perpetrator's property) in a civil procedure.